What is a neighbourhood plan?

 What stage is the neighbourhood planning process at?

-The next major milestone will be when PlanWimbledon applies to Merton Council to become a neighbourhood forum for a defined neighbourhood area.
-The council will then consult the people of the borough on this and, where a majority of respondents agree, will approve our application to be such a forum.
-The council will also agree the boundary of our area – which will become the area to be covered by the neighbourhood plan.
-We will then be able to start the process of consulting widely with people in the neighbourhood area on what should be in the neighbourhood plan and drafting it in collaboration with Wimbledon’s residential and business communities.
+A neighbourhood plan is drawn up by a neighbourhood forum which is a statutory body and therefore, needs to be designated by the Local Council.
+PlanWimbledon has applied to Merton Council to become a neighbourhood forum for a defined neighbourhood area.
+The public consultation by the council about our designation as a forum and the proposed neighbourhood area is ongoing and runs until 23 May 2021.
+If a majority of respondents agree, the council would approve our application.
+We will then be able to start the process of consulting widely with people in the neighbourhood area on what should be in the neighbourhood plan and drafting it in collaboration with Wimbledon’s localy community.

 Who is leading the neighbourhood planning work?